Ravi-chandera/Ravi-Chandera/README.md

 I did bachelor's in **Mechanical Engineering**.
 There I did learn about robotics, industry 4.0 and optimization.
 Also gained strong hold on probability and statistics.
 And learned about cars, hell yehh.

+# Why should you hire me?
+If you want to get positive business impact with your data, I am the right guy for you.
+Even if you just have idea in mind and no data, I can help you convert that idea to impact.
+I can help you for data collection, model building, model deployment, and many more things...
+Really, what else do you need?

 # Projects
 1. [Insights For Disaster Management Using Real-time Multi-modal Data](https://ravichandera.notion.site/2-Real-time-multimodal-data-fusion-f2ef032dca6346a8892d1e5ed06f2d1b)
 2. [Multi class Medical Text Classification](https://ravichandera.notion.site/Multi-class-Medical-Text-Classification-f1257d399216483089cc2d395b39a506)